backdrop-contrib/domain/README.txt

 ----
 7.2 The $_domain Global

-NOTE: In Drupal 7, this value is deprecated.
+NOTE: In Backdrop, this value is deprecated.
 You should use domain_get_domain() to return the active domain.

 During hook_init(), the Domain Access module creates a new global variable,
-$_domain, which can be used by other Drupal elements (themes, blocks, modules).
+$_domain, which can be used by other Backdrop elements (themes, blocks, modules).

 The $_domain global is an array of data taken from the {domain} table for the currently active domain.
 If no active domain is found, default values are used.